Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Drug test results largely depend on how much of the drug is used and how often it is abused:

-• urine testing: up to 72 hours
+• synthetic marijuana urine testing: up to 72 hours

-• saliva testing: up to 48 hours
+• synthetic marijuana saliva testing: up to 48 hours

 Hallucinogen Drug Detection Times

 Because so many drugs of abuse are now readily available, hallucinogens are often not perceived as a large threat, though the drugs can lead to dangerous side effects.
-These can include hallucinations, psychosis, and more.
-Hallucinogens are classified as either dissociative drugs (PCP) or classic hallucinogens (such as LSD).

 Acid (LSD) Detection:

-• blood testing: 8-16 hours
+• acid blood testing: eight to 16 hours

 Ketamine Detection: